 Scheduling of exams by the Registrar

 The Registrar shall schedule two-hour periods for final examinations for courses offered during the fall and spring semesters (known as “Finals Week”).
 The faculties of colleges that have Senate approval for their own special calendars may instruct the Registrar to schedule final examination periods of a different length.
 The Registrar shall schedule spring and fall semester final examination periods during the last Monday through Thursday of the semester.
-The last Friday of the semester will be set aside for final examinations rescheduled in accordance with .
+The last Friday of the semester will be set aside for final examinations rescheduled in accordance with SR 5.2.5.7.5.

 For the fall and spring semesters only, the examination period shall be immediately preceded by two study days (i.e. “Reading Days”) and a weekend during which no required interactions will be scheduled other than final examinations for weekend classes, which shall be administered during this weekend.
 [US: 4/9/2001; 10/10/11; 2/8/2021]